MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/manage-policy-settings-using-gpmc/Editing-Software-Settings-Using-GPMC.md

     -   **Ignore language when deploying this package**: Select this check box if you are installing an application whose language differs from the language of the operating system.

-    -   **Remove existing installs of this product for users, if the product was not installed by Group Policy–based Software Installation**: This option might be useful, for example, if company policy does not allow users to install applications from their own compact discs.
+    -   **Remove existing installs of this product for users, if the product was not installed by Group Policyâ€“based Software Installation**: This option might be useful, for example, if company policy does not allow users to install applications from their own compact discs.

     -   **Make this 32-bit X86 application available to Win64 machines**: Specifies whether the 32-bit application should be assigned or published to 64-bit computers.